 The Surgical Procedure:

 Once the implant has bonded to the jawbone, the second phase begins.
 The implants will be uncovered and small posts will be attached.
 These posts will act as anchors for the artificial teeth.
 The entire procedure takes a few months.
-Patients experience minimal disruption in their daily life.

 - A single crown is used to replace one missing tooth and each prosthetic tooth attaches to its own dental implant.